josephrubin/recycle.js/README.md

 ```
 The order that you list the modules will not effect their ability to interact with one another.
 ### Load up the modules you have prepared and provide a callback function
-All code that uses the modules should be placed inside the callback, to make sure that they are loaded before they are needed.
+All code that uses the modules should be placed inside the `mod.loadPrepared(cback)` callback, to make sure that they are loaded before they are needed.
 Do not use this callback in place of a body onload if you need one, since you can never be sure which will occur first.
 >main.js
 ```